rmcanany/SolidEdgeStorekeeper/Readme.md

 ### Configuration and Use

 To select the stack style, click the `Configuration` button.
 There are eight versions that employ nuts, and four each for thru- and blind-tapped holes.
-The lone configuration on the last row is exclusively for ASME Flange studs.
+(The lone configuration on the last row is exclusively for ASME Flange studs.
+See below for more details on that.)

 Note, you only choose the fastener.
 The related components are automatically selected based on the fastener diameter and thread.